-There are really three options for optional XML elements:
+There are really three options for what you will do in your schema with XML elements which are 'optional' in the parent schema:

 - 1. The XML element will be used across all labels - 2.
 The XML element will sometimes be used in one or more labels. - 3.
 The XML element will not be used in any labels